overlookmotel/got-resume/README.md

 An async function that is run before each chunk request.
 Must return a `Promise`.
 Request will commence once promise resolves.

-Useful where some authentication requires being set up before transfer HTTP request, or where resource has a different URL each time (e.g. Amazon EC2).
+Useful where some authentication requires being set up before the transfer HTTP request, or where resource has a different URL each time (e.g. some file transfer services).

 `pre` function is called with `Transfer` object (see below).
 To set URL for next chunk, `pre` should set `transfer.url`.
 To alter `got` options, should set `transfer.gotOptions`.